Chidambaram’s bail plea in SC posted to Oct 15, notices to CBI, others

 In his plea, he had sought for an urgent hearing.
 He said that the court is closed the whole of next week due to vacation.

-Senior advocate Kapil Sibal, representing Chidambaram had mentioned the matter for urgent listing before a bench headed by justice N V Ramana.
+Senior advocate Kapil Sibal, representing Chidambaram had mentioned the matter for urgent listing before a bench headed by Justice N V Ramana.

 Chidambaram who is lodged in the Tihar jail is seeking bail in the INX Media case.
 His bail was rejected by the Delhi High Court.
 The court had said that he could influence the witness.